-The same as Title 46, Code of Federal Regulations Casualty: Subpart 4.03-1 "Marine Casualty or Accident".
-Magne a final accessment and at the magninions of 22 CED A. II.
-Means a final assessment under the provisions of 33 CFR Civil penalty: Part 1, Subpart 1.07 or 46 CFR Part 20.
-The Coast Guard marine inspector assigned by the Coast Guard SIP Advisor: Officer in Charge, Marine Inspection (OCMI), to assist the Coast Guard SIF Advisor.
-Company in the development of their SIP.
-The owner of the vessel or any other organization or Company: person, such as the manager or the bareboat charterer, Company. who operates a vessel under the SIP.

-The document describing a company's organization, Company Action Plan policies, and responsibilities required for participation in (CAP): the SIP.
+Casualty: The same as Title 46, Code of Federal Regulations Subpart 4.03-1 "Marine Casualty or Accident".
+Civil penalty: Means a final assessment under the provisions of 33 CFR Part 1, Subpart 1.07 or 46 CFR Part 20.
+Coast Guard SIP Advisor: The Coast Guard marine inspector assigned by the Officer in Charge, Marine Inspection (OCMI), to assist the Company in the development of their SIP.
+Company: The owner of the vessel or any other organization or person, such as the manager or the bareboat charterer, who operates a vessel under the SIP.
+Company Action Plan (CAP): The document describing a company's organization, policies, and responsibilities required for participation in the SIP.

-Company SIP Agent:

-The individual who is responsible for the Company Action Plan and the Vessel Action Plan development and implementation and who has the authority to bind the company to the terms of these plans.

-Correction Report (CR):

-A document that sets out specific vessel deficiencies and is used to record their correction by the company.
-Correction Reports will identify a specific deficiency, the date it was identified, the corrective measure taken, the repair date, and the source or vendor.

-" See Ch.
+Company SIP Agent: The individual who is responsible for the Company Action Plan and the Vessel Action Plan development and implementation and who has the authority to bind the company to the terms of these plans.
+Correction Report (CR): A document that sets out specific vessel deficiencies and is used to record their correction by the company.
+Correction Reports will identify a specific deficiency, the date it was identified, the corrective measure taken, the repair date, and the source or vendor. " See Ch.
 VI, Sec.
-C

-Documented Deficiency:

-Means an incident documented in a Coast Guard record in which the condition of a vessel, its equipment, or its operation was not in compliance with Coast Guard regulations.
+C Documented Deficiency: Means an incident documented in a Coast Guard record in which the condition of a vessel, its equipment, or its operation was not in compliance with Coast Guard regulations.
+Examination Checklist: Any document or form approved in the VAP, to be used by company employees to record the periodic examinations required by the VAP.

-Examination Checklist:

-Any document or form approved in the VAP, to be used by company employees to record the periodic examinations required by the VAP.
 (See Ch.
 VI, Sec.
 B).
 A separate Examination Checklist is optional.
 For example, companies may use the ISVs and CRs to satisfy this need.
 The individual pages in the VAP that list each item on the vessel required by regulation to be periodically inspected.

-ICRs:

-Inspection Criteria Reference (ICR):

-- indicate every possible system/subsystem on a vessel, required by regulation, which must be periodically inspected. - specific reference is made to the relevant CFR - criteria or performance standard is explained - outline the actions to be taken when a deficiency is noted during periodic inspections - each procedure must match the numbering system on the ISV form

-" The ICRs, grouped by the inspection Subchapter, are located in Ch.
+ICRs: Inspection Criteria Reference (ICR): indicate every possible system/subsystem on a vessel, required by regulation, which must be periodically inspected. specific reference is made to the relevant CFR criteria or performance standard is explained outline the actions to be taken when a deficiency is noted during periodic inspections each procedure must match the numbering system on the ISV form " The ICRs, grouped by the inspection Subchapter, are located in Ch.
 VI, Sec.
 E.

-Inspection Schedule and Verification

 The document that lists the items to be inspected and the intervals for their inspection, and on which is recorded the completion of required examinations and tests conducted by designated company employees.

-The ISV form

-- identifies which systems/subsystems require inspection, - the frequency of inspection, - provides a record of the inspection findings, and - are vessel specific

-HELPFUL HINT: The ISV forms provided in this guidance document may be used by lining-out those systems/subsystems that do not apply to the vessel in question.

-" The ISV Form is located in Ch.
+The ISV form Inspection Schedule and Verification (ISV) Form: identifies which systems/subsystems require inspection, the frequency of inspection, provides a record of the inspection findings, and are vessel specific HELPFUL HINT: The ISV forms provided in this guidance document may be used by lining-out those systems/subsystems that do not apply to the vessel in question. " The ISV Form is located in Ch.
 VI, Sec.
-A.

-Prototype SIP Plan: Means the SIP plans developed for a company or vessel participating in a Coast Guard District- or OCMI-developed SIP before implementation of the Nationwide Program.
+A. Prototype SIP Plan: Means the SIP plans developed for a company or vessel participating in a Coast Guard District- or OCMI- developed SIP before implementation of the Nationwide Program.
 Reportable Casualty: The same as Title 46, Code of Federal Regulations Subpart 4.05 "Notice of Marine Casualty and Voyage Record".
-SIP Examiner: Company individual responsible for the periodic examination, recording of findings, and repair/maintenance of a vessel system/subsystem as identified in the CAP.
+SIP Examiner: Company individual responsible for the periodic examination, recording of findings, and repair/ maintenance of a vessel system/subsystem as identified in the CAP.
 Streamlined Inspection Program (SIP): Means the alternative inspection program set out in this subpart.